 The first thing we looked at, and the first thing we think you should look at, is how soft the material is.
 This is a bit subjective, so we highly recommend checking out these products in person before purchasing.
 Overall, we awarded the highest scores for products that had a silky smooth feeling.
 Thickness varied, but overall, we liked the thinner materials better.
 Breathability was a huge part of this category.

-Of the eight products we tested, the ones that scored the highest in comfort were the ExOfficio Give-n-Go Sport Mesh, our Editors' Choice Award winner, and the Patagonia Barely, winner of our Top Pick for Breathability.
+Of the eight products we tested, the ones that scored the highest in comfort were the REI Active Bikini, our Editors' Choice Award winner, and the Patagonia Barely.
 Each product's comfort score was 30% of its overall score, but if you're traveling in particularly hot and humid climates, we might pay special attention to products that scored highly in this metric.
-Other super-comfortable products were the Patagonia Active and Smartwool Merino 150, both of which are very breathable, soft, and feel great on the skin
+Other super-comfortable products were the Patagonia Active, Smartwool Merino 150, and ExOfficio Sport Mesh Hipkini, all of which are very breathable, soft, and feel great on the skin.

-As we mentioned above, our testing team separated fit from comfort because there was just too much to describe and pay attention to inside of one category.
+As we mentioned above, our testing team separated fit from comfort.
 A product's fit score describes its shape and size, as opposed to its comfort score which is based around the materials.
 To come to a score about fit, we looked at the sizing, seams, waistbands, leg openings, stretchiness, cut and-- yes, we'll say it-- wedgies.

 So many things have to come together for a product to get a high score in this category.
 It needed to be stretchy without compromising security, and it had to provide coverage without sacrificing comfort.
 But the biggest test was the wedgie test.
 We ran, biked, hiked, practiced yoga, and climbed trying to get these undies to shift around on us.
 Some were instant wedgie makers, while others stayed in place no matter what we did.

 In the end, the highest scorers were ones that included a decent amount of stretch while including leg openings snug enough to keep the garment in place.
-The Patagonia Active and ExOfficio Sport Mesh were the two highest scorers for fit, with the Patagonia Barely close behind.
+The Patagonia Active, ExOfficio Give-N-Go, and REI Active were the three highest scorers for fit, with the Patagonia Barely close behind.
 While the Smartwool Merino 150 had a wedgie-free design, the lack of stretch prevented it from being a finalist in this category.
 Fit is incredibly important, and if you plan to take these undies on the move during vigorous activity, we can't stress enough how badly you need undies that stay in place.
 If you're looking for a product to accompany you on your biggest adventures, we'd look at this metric first.

 Next up on our list of tests was drying time.
 This was a much more objective metric than the two mentioned above, and to find the results, we conducted simple experiments: we soaked each product in water and hung them to dry!
 We tried hand-wringing them and towel-drying them first to see if we could shake up the results, but we generally found the same drying times no matter what method we used.